kform-dev/choreo-docs/docs/01-installation/01_installation.md

 ## Choreoctl

-Choreoctl is a command line tool for communicating with a Choreo server.
+Choreoctl is a command line tool for interacting with `Choreo`.

 choreoctl is a single binary built for linux and Mac OS, distributed via [ghreleases][ghreleases].
 It